superhac/vpinfe/README.md

 `deleteNVramOnClose` = # true or false # Some tables leave the game in a state where it was when you quit.
 Like [Taito machines](https://github.com/jsm174/vpx-standalone-scripts/issues/89).
 Use this to delete the nvram file on close.

+## VPX-Standalone-scripts Auto Patch Downloader
+There is a builtin option now `--vpxpatch` that will attempt using the vbshash captured in the `meta.ini` to match patches from VPX-Standalone-scripts.
+If a hash is matched it will automatically download it and place it in your table folder.
+Next time you run the table you should be good to go!

+__Note__ you must build the metadata first via the `--buildmeta` option mentioned above for this to work.

 ## Tips